-Sarah Gray is an Accredited Practising Dietitian, completing her bachelor’s degree in Nutrition and Dietetics in 2012 and her post graduate degree in Diabetes Education in 2013.
+Sarah Gray is an Accredited Practising Dietitian, completing her bachelor’s degree in Nutrition and Dietetics in 2012 and her post-graduate degree in Diabetes Education in 2013.

-She first discovered her love for food and nutrition in high school home economics class, where she found a passion for cooking foods she had never tried before and learning the basics about how diet can impact human health and wellbeing.
+She first discovered her love for food and nutrition in high school home economics class, where she found a passion for cooking foods she had never tried before and learned the basics about how diet can impact human health and wellbeing.

 Some of Sarah’s areas of special interest are in;

 - Diabetes management, including management of the commonly misdiagnosed and poorly treated, Latent Autoimmune Diabetes in Adults (LADA, also known as Type 1.5 diabetes).